Skip to Main Content

 Covidence

-UWA has recently taken out an organizational subscription to Covidence, software that streamlines the process of conducting a systematic review for a pilot period running from July 2023 - December 2024.
+UWA has an organizational subscription to Covidence, software that streamlines the process of conducting a systematic review.

-UWA staff and students who create an account with Covidence using their UWA email address (@uwa.edu.au; @research.uwa.edu.au; @student.uwa.edu.au) will be able to join the institutional account to access the full functionality of Covidence for their reviews.
-By participating in the UWA pilot it will help the University assess the ongoing requirement for this service.
+UWA staff and students who create an account with Covidence using their UWA email address (@uwa.edu.au; @research.uwa.edu.au; @student.uwa.edu.au) are able to join the institutional account to access the full functionality of Covidence for their reviews.

 Covidence allows the review team to: